volchd/projects-api/README.md

 - The code auto-detects `serverless-offline` via `IS_OFFLINE` and points to `http://localhost:8000` for DynamoDB Local.
 - For real AWS deploys, no special config is needed—the SDK will use the default AWS credentials/region.
 - The table uses PAY_PER_REQUEST billing and includes a `UserIndex` GSI to list projects by `userId`.
+- Unit tests use mocked DynamoDB clients for fast iteration; the integration test hits the real local DynamoDB container to validate end-to-end behavior.